videojs/video.js/docs/guides/components.md

 A component is a JavaScript object that has the following features:

-* An associated DOM element.
+* An associated DOM element, in almost all cases.
 * An association to a `Player` object.
 * The ability to manage any number of child components.
 * The ability to listen for and trigger events.